jhuckaby/pixl-server-storage/docs/Transactions.md

 Adding the `--recover` command-line flag allows it to continue starting up, and then abort (rollback) any transactions that were active when it died.
 It switches into "debug" mode during recovery (i.e. skips the background daemon fork), and echoes the main event log to the console, so you can see exactly what is happening.
 When it is complete, another message will be printed to the console, and it will exit again:

 ```
 Database recovery is complete.
-Please see logs for full details.
+Please see logs/recovery.log for full details.
 [YOUR_APP_NAME] can now be started normally.
 ```